juristat/stream-s3-object/README.md

 ## Returned properties

+The function returns an object containing the following properties asynchronously (i.e. as a Promise):

 * `getHeader(name: string): string?`
   * Get the string value of the specified header name (or `undefined`), with case-insensitive matching
 * `headers: { [name: string]: string }`